savonet/book/workflow.md

 #### Generating events

-The last example should make it clear that the function `thread.run` is quite useful to generate "events" such as pushing in a queue.
+The previous example should have made it clear that the function `thread.run` is quite useful to generate "events" such as pushing in a queue.
 Apart from the function to run `thread.run` takes two interesting arguments:

 - `delay`: after how much time (in seconds) the function should be executed,
 - `every`: how often (in seconds) the function should be called (by default, the